 Raise over $100 and receive a Parkinson’s QLD cap and Certificate of Appreciation.
 Join in from anywhere in Queensland and make your steps count for Parkinson’s Awareness Month this April.

-Come and join Parkinson’s Queensland at QSAC for a delightful morning of family-friendly entertainment and participate in “Laps for Parkinson’s.”
-Let’s turn every lap into a celebration of the strength within the Parkinson’s community, whose challenges are frequently unseen or overlooked.
-With engaging entertainment, activities suitable for all ages, the inclusive and joyful atmosphere promises a memorable experience for both participants and spectators.
+Come and join Parkinson’s Queensland at QSAC for a delightful morning and participate in “Laps for Parkinson’s.”
+Together, we can turn every lap into a celebration of the resilience within the Parkinson’s community, whose challenges are frequently unseen or overlooked.
+With interactive entertainment, exhibitor stalls and activities suitable for all ages, the inclusive and joyful atmosphere promises a memorable experience for both participants and spectators.

 Watch our CEO’s latest update video!

 Check out our latest instalment of Miguel’s Update!
 In this newest update, Miguel Diaz, CEO of Parkinson’s Queensland, shares all the exciting happenings at Parkinson’s Queensland for Parkinson’s Awareness Month this April.
-Learn about the upcoming Really Big Walk for Parkinson’s, our Laps for Parkinson’s event ( Sunday, April 28th, 2024), an upcoming offer from one of our partners, and other activities planned for April.
+Learn about the upcoming Really Big Walk for Parkinson’s, our Laps for Parkinson’s event ( Sunday, April 28th, 2024), and other activities.

 Don’t miss out on the full update – watch until the end to get all the details!